Driving - Winter

 - Booster cables.

-- Warning devices such as flares or emergency lights.
+- Warning devices such as reflective triangles, flares, or emergency lights.

 - Fuel line de-icer (methanol, also called methyl alcohol or methyl hydrate).

-- Extra windshield wiper fluid appropriate for sub-freezing temperatures.
+- Extra windshield wiper fluid is appropriate for sub-freezing temperatures.

 - Roll of paper towels.